delavina/payload-ecom-temp/README.md

 - [x] Change default currency to Euros
   - [x] Displays all prices in EUR (€)
   - [x] Has proper TypeScript support for EUR fields
-  - [x] Builds successfully without errors
-  - [x] Note: Ensure all prices are set in EUR in the admin panel for each product/variant
+    - Note: Ensure all prices are set in EUR in the admin panel for each product/variant

 - [x] Adapted the seeding script
   - [x] Changed all USD prices to EUR